Your Ultimate Guide on Digital Death (and How to Handle It)

 In the future, there may be a “legacy contact” feature similar to Facebook, as well as account memorialization.

-Bear in mind you’ll need to provide some information about the deceased person in the form, such as their name, profile, and your relationship to them – take a moment if you need to.
+Bear in mind you’ll need to provide some information about the deceased person in the form, such as their name, profile, and your relationship to them.

 - iTunes doesn’t say much about how accounts of deceased members are handled, but it does state that the license cannot be transferred.
 In other words, iTunes “possessions” are merely “rented” by users, and cannot be passed on to surviving relatives.

 Account sharing is a violation of iTunes’ terms of service, so technically a deceased person’s music library – no matter its monetary or sentimental value – is lost after their death.

 - PayPal accounts of deceased users can be closed by relatives and authorized persons by contacting support.
 Executors need to provide copies of their photo ID and the will (or other legal documentation) containing information about the deceased.

 Proof of the original account owner’s passing (death certificate) is also required.
 If everything is approved, the account in question will be closed and the funds transferred.

 - Cryptocurrency wallets vary depending on which one you’re using.
 However, most of them require some sort of private authentication.
 It’s on the account owner to ensure they can be accessed with the necessary keys and passwords after they’re gone.

 One way to do that is by including these credentials in your will.
 You can also get help from an outside service, or set your wallet to allow shared access – like Bitcoin’s multisignature option, for example.